PROJECT: Using climate compatible development principles in African agricultural research and advisory services

 Project Reference: RSGL-0018C

-This research will investigate ways in which ideas and principles of climate compatible development (CCD) are being used by agricultural research and advisory services across Africa, and reasons why this uptake has not been greater.
-It will identify practical strategies of information management and capacity-building.
+This research investigated ways in which ideas and principles of climate compatible development (CCD) are being used by agricultural research and advisory services across Africa, and reasons why this uptake has not been greater.
+It identified practical strategies of information management and capacity-building.

-The key methods of research and action will be:
+The key methods of research and action were:

 - a survey of, and an e-conference for, key decision-makers in national agricultural research and advisory systems, to arrive at common understandings of CCD and a preliminary assessment of uptake and major issues